fleschutz/CWTS/README.md

 The C++ Warnings Test Suite (CWTS)
 ==================================

 **C++ compiler warnings are extremely helpful to prevent software bugs from the beginning on.
 However, most warnings are either undetected or not shown by the current warning level.
-This repo checks the coverage of your C++ compiler with a collection of 68 test cases (each .cpp file in the 📂[tests](tests/) subfolder is a test case).**
+This repo checks the warning coverage of your C++ compiler with 68 test cases (each .cpp file in the 📂[tests](tests/) subfolder is a test case).**

 ⚙️ Installation